 As a writer I try to write what I like to see and read.
 By scrolling through my favorites, you can get an idea what kind of story I admire and that I try to write.
 Check out some of my favorites at my Brent Spiner page and check out my writings, too.
 I really DESPISE most modern movies and books.

-Click on image or HERE to get more information about the show.
+Click on image or HERE or scroll down to get more information about the show.

 The Thornbirds, West Side Story, The Life of Emile Zola, and the Bible were my inspirations as I wrote Silver Skies.